 The stability of enzymes on an electrode is another consideration, as ideally the correctly orientated enzyme should maintain activity on the electrode over long periods of time.
-However, enzymes are susceptible to a range of inactivation mechanisms that may occur during catalysis such as desorption, reorientation, and protein unfolding.
-19,20 Due to the complexity of enzymes and their attachment to surfaces, it is difficult to pinpoint the exact reasons for activity loss, but they can broadly be grouped into non-desorptive (denaturation and reorientation) and desorptive (loss of electroactive enzyme from the electrode) processes.
-To limit desorptive activity loss, the covalent coupling of the enzyme to the electrode has been used to prevent enzyme leeching from the electrode.
-10,21-24 However, this is chemically non-trivial, and while some reports claimed improvements in long-term activity, others have observed reduced operational stability when compared to a non-covalently bound enzyme.25
+However, enzymes are susceptible to a range of inactivation mechanisms that may occur during catalysis such as desorption, reorientation and protein unfolding.^{19,20} Due to the complexity of enzymes and their attachment to surfaces, it is difficult to pinpoint the exact reasons for activity loss, but they can broadly be grouped into non-desorptive (denaturation and reorientation) and desorptive (loss of electroactive enzyme from the electrode) processes.
+To limit desorptive activity loss, the covalent coupling of the enzyme to the electrode has been used to prevent enzyme leeching from the electrode.^{10,21,24} However, this is chemically non-trivial and while some reports claimed improvements in long term activity, others have observed reduced operational stability when compared to non-covalently bound enzyme.25

-Therefore, to improve the DET performance and stable integration in bioelectrodes, the enzyme-electrode interface must be understood and can be designed to provide a desirable interaction by taking inspiration from natural biological enzyme-redox partner interactions.
-[NiFeSe]-hydrogenase $(H_2ase)^{26}$ and [W]-formate dehydrogenase $(FDH)^{27}$ from Desulfovibrio vulgaris Hildenborough (DvH) are examples of highly efficient redox enzymes that can reversibly interconvert protons $(H^+)/H_2$ and CO_2/HCO_2^- , respectively.
-[28,29] Although they are different enzymes with distinct protein structures and active sites, they both possess a natural dipole moment with a local negative region around the distal FeS cluster.
-This interacts strongly with a local positive region near the electron-accepting heme of the natural redox partner cytochrome c_3 (cyt- c_3)^{1,2} to enable fast and efficient electron transfer in vivo (Figure 1a).
-This can provide inspiration for the design of a chemically modified electrode surface that can orientate the enzyme in the same manner as the cyt- c_3 , as mimicking the enzyme's natural environment on an electrode offers the best opportunity to match the high activities achieved in vivo.
+Therefore, to improve the DET performance and stable integration in bioelectrodes, the enzymeelectrode interface must be understood and designed to provide a desirable interaction by taking inspiration from the natural biological enzyme-redox partner interactions.18 [NiFeSe]-hydrogenase $(H_2ase)^{26}$ and [W]-formate dehydrogenase (FDH)27 from Desulfovibrio vulgaris Hildenborough (DvH) are examples of highly efficient redox enzymes that can reversibly interconvert proton $(H^+)/H_2$ and CO2/HCO2-, respectively.^{28,29} Although they are different enzymes with distinct protein structures and active sites, they both possess a natural dipole moment with a local negative region around the distal FeS cluster.
+This interacts strongly with a local positive region near the electron accepting heme of the natural redox partner cytochrome $c_3 (cyt-c_3)^{1.2}$ to enable fast and efficient electron transfer in vivo (Figure 1a).
+This can provide inspiration for the design of a chemically modified electrode surface that can orientate the enzyme in the same manner as the cyt-c3, as mimicking the enzyme's natural environment on an electrode offers the best opportunity to match the high activities achieved in vivo.

-Electrode materials for enzyme immobilization can range from carbon (graphite, carbon nanotubes, graphene) to metal oxides (indium tin oxide (ITO), titanium dioxide (TiO2)), and gold (Au).30 Carbon electrodes, such as pyrolytic graphite edge and carbon nanotubes, have been successfully used to immobilize redox enzymes for DET, but they contain different aromatic, hydroxyl, and carbonyl moieties and are non-planar, complicating the ability to control and study the orientation of a protein.
-10,18,31,32 Metal oxides such as ITO and TiO2 have also been used for the immobilization of H2ase and FDH and the resulting protein film exploited in electrocatalysis and solar fuel synthesis.
-9,33-37 However, while these materials are desirable for many applications, their surface terminations are often not well defined and it is also challenging to engineer their surfaces to mimic the enzyme's natural redox partner.
-While ITO and TiO2 colloids can be chemically modified with alkylphosphonic acids, they are prone to hydrolyze in aqueous solutions, display instabilities (ITO) or a lack of conductivity (TiO2) at certain potential ranges,38 and can yield disordered self-assembled monolayers (SAMs) due to the inefficient packing on the rough metal oxide surface.3
+Electrode materials for enzyme immobilization can range from carbon (graphite, carbon nanotubes, graphene), to metal oxides (indium tin oxide (ITO), titanium dioxide (TiO2)), and gold (Au).30 Carbon electrodes, such as pyrolytic graphite edge and carbon nanotubes have been successfully used to immobilize redox enzymes for DET, but they contain different aromatic, hydroxyl and carbonyl moieties and are non-planar, complicating the ability to control and study the orientation of a protein.^{10,18,31,32} Metal oxides such as ITO and TiO2 have also been used for the immobilization of H2ase and FDH and the resulting protein film exploited in electrocatalysis and solar fuel synthesis.^{9,33-37} However, while these materials are desirable for many applications they possess ill-defined surface terminations, making the factors that limit their activity rates to orders of magnitude below solution assays difficult to determine.
+It is also challenging to engineer their surfaces to mimic the enzyme's natural redox partner.
+While ITO and TiO2 colloids can be chemically modified with alkylphosphonic acids, they are prone to hydrolyze in aqueous solutions, display instabilities (ITO) or a lack of conductivity (TiO2) at certain potential ranges38 and can yield disordered self-assembled monolayers (SAMs) due to inefficient packing on the rough metal oxide surface.39